 This experiment is said to illustrate the essential mystery of quantum mechanics.
 This mystery is embodied in the apparent ability of a system to exhibit properties which, from a classical physics point-of-view, are mutually contradictory.
-We have already touched on one such instance, in which the same physical system can exhibit under different circumstances, either particle or wave-like properties, otherwise known as wave-particle duality.
-This property of physical systems, otherwise known as 'the superposition of states', must be mirrored in a mathematical language in terms of which the behaviour of such systems can be described and in some sense 'understood'.
+We have already touched on one such instance, which is that of a particle possessing wave-like properties, or a wave possessing particle-like properties, otherwise known as wave-particle duality.
+This property of physical systems must be mirrored in a mathematical language in terms of which the behaviour of such systems can be described and in some sense 'understood'.
 As we shall see in later chapters, the two slit experiment is a means by which we arrive at this new mathematical language.

-The experiment will be considered in three forms: performed with macroscopic particles, with waves, and with electrons.
+But first, the experiment, which will be considered in three forms: performed with macroscopic particles, with waves, and with electrons.
 The first two experiments merely show what we expect to see based on our everyday experience.
 It is the third which displays the counterintuitive behaviour of microscopic systems - a peculiar combination of particle and wave like behaviour which cannot be understood in terms of the concepts of classical physics.
 The analysis of the two slit experiment presented below is more or less taken from Volume III of the Feynman Lectures in Physics.